huichenggong/GrandFEP/test/hspw_tutorial/README.md

     -odeffnm gc_start \
     -scale_box 0.996
 ```
+The box will be scaled from the mean box size by 0.996.
 The scaled box size will be saved to `gc_start.dat`.

 Each frame still needs to be optimized (Energy minimization).
 The Volume that has been cut will be converted
 to ghost waters.
 The ghost waters will be randomly chosen.
-The new box needs to be optimized.

 We run energy minimization on those new starting structures.
 ```bash